 According to BasNews, two Kurdistan Worker’s Party (PKK) fighters were killed in the drone strike, which struck a car.
 BasNews was the only source that identified PKK fighters as being involved and not civilians.
 Hawar News specifically referred to a “civilian car” being hit by the airstrikes and identified those injured as being civilians.

-Xeber24 News added that the two injured civilians were transferred to Chamchamal Hospital and the woman who was killed’s body was taken to forensic medicine in Sulaymaniyah.
+Xeber24 News added that the two injured civilians were transferred to Chamchamal Hospital, the body of the woman who was killed was taken to forensic medicine in Sulaymaniyah.

 The Political Bureau of the Patriotic Union of Kurdistan issued a statement to public opinion, which stated: “The Political Bureau of the Patriotic Union of Kurdistan condemns the bombing by Turkish planes of the Qaranjir border near the city of Kirkuk, which left casualties and damages.”